ome/ome-contributing/docs/bioformats-release-process.rst

 ------------

  - Announce the release on `image.sc`_ using the ``Announcements`` category after checking that the website has been deployed.
- - Confocal email
+ - Announce on the Confocal email
- - X/linkedin
+ - Announce on X and linkedin

 Post Release